We are committed to safeguarding and promoting the wellbeing of pupils and staff and expects all volunteers, staff and coaches to do the same.

 The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement

-The Designated Liaison Person (DLP) is the Principal Clare Galvin
+The Designated Liaison Person (DLP) is Acting Principal Aisling Downes

-The Deputy Designated Liaison Person (Deputy DLP) is the Deputy Principal Aisling Downes
+The Deputy Designated Liaison Person (Deputy DLP) is Acting Deputy Principal Kathleen Walley

 The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare: